Electrochemical transport modelling and open-source simulation of pore-scale solid-liquid systems: Multi-domain formulation and reactions

 \subsubsection{Interface conditions for the potential}

-We consider conditions for the electric potential $\phi$ given two situations.
-Suppose our interface $\Gamma$ is acting as a conductor such that we see a electric current flowing through.
-Assume we are under the most general case where all ion species are unrestricted.
-Conservation of charge and Ohm's law then implies the change in current through $\Gamma$ is proportional to the sum of changes in ionic fluxes:
+We consider conditions for the electric potential $\phi$ in different situations.
+Suppose our interface $\Gamma$ is allowing an electric current to flow through (e.g., an electrochemical reaction on the electrolyte side generating an electrical current in the solid electrode).
+The conservation of charge can be directly linked to Ohm's law (for a solid electrode), i.e., the current through $\Gamma$ is proportional to the sum of changes in ionic fluxes, to provide an interface condition for the potential on the solid side:

-Here we denote $\sigma$ to be the electric conductivity which is discontinuous across the interface.
-Alongside this we assume continuity of the potential:
+In the electroneutral (outer expansion) approximation, the same condition can be also applied to the fluid side evaluating \cref{eq:pot_en} at $\Gamma$ and this closes the system.
 We see therefore that the conditions on the current are closely linked to the previous reactive conditions.
-As if no reaction occurs at $\Gamma$, we simply have continuity of current due to ionic flux continuity.
-If a reaction is present, then (\ref{eqn:Surf_Reac_LoMA_Ideal}) tells us our jump in current is proportional to the sum of reaction rates $r_i$ alongside their respective charge numbers $z_i$.

-If $\Gamma$ is non-conductive instead we fix separately the current on each side of $\Gamma$ and no longer impose continuity:
+If no reaction occurs at $\Gamma$, we simply have continuity of current due to ionic flux continuity.
+If a reaction is present, then \cref{eqn:Surf_Reac_LoMA_Ideal} tells us our jump in current is proportional to the sum of reaction rates $r_i$ alongside their respective charge numbers $z_i$.
+If $\Gamma$ is non-conductive instead, the current is zero, and we can impose a homogeneous Neumann condition for $\phi$ on conductive sides of $\Gamma$ (e.g., a solid electrode or an electroneutral electrolyte).
+This first interface condition need to be replaced by the continuity of the electric displacement field $\mathbf{D} = \varepsilon\bm{\nabla}\phi$ in case of non-electroneutral electrolytes (inner expansion) or dielectric media.

+The second interface condition for the potential (not needed in the electroneutral approximation) comes from the definition of the potential jump across the interface.
+This can be related to the surface charge $\Sigma$ from Gauss' law:

+with $\varphi_\Gamma$ the permittivity of the interface.
+In this case the surface charge needs to be computed from the microscale local interface properties or assumed to be negligible, therefore resulting in the continuity of the potential across the interface.